 Of course, you may not be able to reach our office right away.
 Here are some helpful tips for what to do when faced with some of the most common emergency situations our team sees:

 First off: do you still have the tooth?
 If the answer is “yes” and you’re also hoping to have it replanted in your smile, keep in mind that time is absolutely of the essence.
 Contact our practice right away!
 After doing that, follow these steps:

 - Rinse the crown (white portion) of the tooth under lukewarm water if it has any debris on it.
 Do NOT touch the root and attached tissues.

 - Place the tooth back into its original socket and hold it in place with your finger or tongue.

 - If you can’t do that, some alternatives are 1) holding the tooth in the pocket of your cheek within the mouth, 2) placing the tooth in a container with own saliva, or 3) placing the tooth in a container of milk.
 Keeping the tooth moist is key here.
 Remember to bring it with you to our office.

 Gather up any large pieces of the tooth that have become dislodged and plan to bring them with you to our practice.
 Prepare yourself for some facial swelling, which is likely to happen in this situation.
 Using a cold compress can reduce this on your way to the office.

 I Have a Bad Toothache

 It’s always a good idea to first rule out the possibility that your discomfort is being caused by something stuck in the teeth.
 Try brushing, flossing, and rinsing your mouth first, focusing particularly on the source of the discomfort.
-If this doesn’t help, reach out to Dr. Milner and Dr. Horner for further assistance.
+If this doesn’t help, reach out to Dr. Milner for further assistance.